web-serial-rxjs API Documentation

 • Write a single chunk of data to the serial port.

-Writes a single Uint8Array chunk to the serial port.
-For writing multiple chunks, consider using writeStream with an Observable instead.
+Writes a single Uint8Array chunk to the serial port immediately.
+For queued ordering semantics, prefer send$.

 Parameters